IainMNorman/EDDownloader/README.md

 edd [max downloads] [location path]

 If you don't provide _edd_ with either arguments then it will default to 16 concurrent downloads and downloads to a 'download' folder in it's current location.

+### Legal

+There shoulnd't be a problem with this but if Frontier wish it removed I will do so.